Come work with us

 Working Philosophy

 Our lab values curiosity, hard work, and sustained motivation above all else.
 We are looking for students and collaborators who are genuinely interested in understanding ecological and evolutionary processes and who take initiative to learn, explore, and contribute meaningfully.
 While prior experience is always helpful, it is not a prerequisite—if you can demonstrate exceptional motivation and a genuine interest in the kind of research we do, you are welcome to apply.
-Every member in the lab begins with guided training, but we expect you to become increasingly independent over time—designing your own questions, making decisions, and contributing to the broader goals of our research.

 For projects involving programming, image analysis, or radar data processing, however, prior experience is essential.
 These projects require familiarity with computational tools (e.g., R, Python, or MATLAB) and a willingness to engage deeply with data analysis and model development.
-Students in such projects are expected to reach technical self-sufficiency within the first few months, after which they will work largely independently on their chosen research problem, with regular guidance and feedback.

-When applying, please send an email that includes a detailed statement of your research interests, clearly indicating how your ideas connect with the ongoing themes of the lab.
+When enquiring, please send an email that includes a detailed statement of your research interests, clearly indicating how your ideas connect with the ongoing themes of the lab.
 Be as specific as possible—describe what genuinely excites you, which questions you hope to explore, and why you think our lab is the right place for that.
 Your email subject line should clearly state whether you are applying for an internship, a Master’s dissertation, or are interested in developing a postdoctoral proposal together.

 We are especially keen to hear from highly motivated postdoctoral candidates who wish to collaborate in developing independent research proposals.
 If your research interests align with the lab’s focus areas—phylogenetics, macroecology, radar entomology, or AI-based biodiversity monitoring—I would be delighted to work with you on crafting competitive proposals for fellowships such as the ANRF National Postdoctoral Fellowship (NPDF) or other national and international funding schemes.
-Our lab provides the scientific environment, infrastructure, and mentorship necessary to help early-career researchers establish their independent trajectories.

 Research Opportunities